 Proposition 1.5.1.
 Assume Lang's conjecture holds true.
 Let X be a smooth projective variety over a number field k.
-Assume there is a dominant rational map $X \to Z$, such that Z is a positive dimensional variety of general type (i.e., $\dim L(X) > 0$).
+Assume there is a dominant rational map $X \to Z$ , such that Z is a positive dimensional variety of general type (i.e., dim L(X) > 0).
 Then X(k) is not Zariski-dense in X.

 1.6.
 Uniformity of rational points.
 Lang's conjecture can be investigated whenever one has a variety of general type around.
-By considering certain subvarieties of the moduli space $\mathcal{M}{g,n}$ of curves of genus g with n distinct points on them, rather surprising and inspiring implications on the arithmetic of curves arise.
-This is the subject of the work [12] of L. Caporaso, J. Harris and B. Mazur.
+By considering certain subvarieties of the moduli space $\mathcal{M}{g,n}$ of curves of genus g with ndistinct points on them, rather surprizing and inspiring implications on the arithmetic of curves arise.
+This is the subject of the work [9] of L. Caporaso, J. Harris and B. Mazur.
 Here are their key results:

 Theorem 1.6.1.
 Assume that the weak Lang's conjecture holds true.
-Let k be as above, and let g > 1 be an integer.
-Then there exists an integer N(k,g) such that for every algebraic curve C of genus g over k we have
+Let k be a number field, or any finitely generated field, and let g > 1 be an integer.
+Then there exists an integer N(k,g) such that for every algebraic curve C over k we have

-$$\#C(k) \le N(k,g).$$
+$$#C(k) \le N(k,g).$$

 Theorem 1.6.2.
 Assume that the strong Lang's conjecture holds true.
 Let g > 1 be an integer.
-Then there exists an integer N(g) such that for every finitely generated field k there are, up to isomorphisms, only finitely many algebraic curves C of genus g over k with #C(k) > N(g).
+Then there exists an integer N(g) such that for every finitely generated field k there are, up to isomorphisms, only finitely many algebraic curves C over k with #C(k) > N(g).

-Further results along these lines, involving higher dimensional varieties and involving stronger results on curves can be found in [23], [1], [42], [4], [2].
-For instance, P. Pacelli's result in [42] says that the number N(k, g) can be replaced for number fields by N(d, g), where $d = [k : \mathbb{Q}]$.
+Further results along these lines, involving higher dimensional varieties and involving more stronger results on curves can be found in [15], [1], [28], [4], [2].
+For instance, P. Pacelli's result in [28] says that the number N(k,g)can be replaced for number field by N(d,g), where $d = [k : \mathbb{Q}]$ .